aiven/aiven-docs/docs/products/postgresql/howto/prevent-full-disk.md

 ### Enable database writes for a specific session

-If you want to enable writes for a session, login to the required database and execute the following command:
+To enable writes for a session, login to the required database and execute the following command:

 ```